cameronstanley/JavaTetris/README.md

 Credits
 -------

-This software uses the Lightweight Java Game Library Project.
-The license conditions for the Lightweight Java Game Library Project are as follows:
+This software utilizes the Lightweight Java Game Library Project.
+The Lightweight Java Game Library Project is redistributed under the following terms, as noted in its source:

 /*
  * Copyright (c) 2002-2007 Lightweight Java Game Library Project